-To facilitate the FOIA request process during the COVID-19 situation, please submit all requests electronically if possible.
-We cannot guarantee timely receipt of FOIA requests sent through the mail or via facsimile at this time.
+To facilitate the FOIA request process during the COVID-19 pandemic, please submit all requests electronically if possible.
+The CFTC cannot guarantee timely receipt of FOIA requests sent through the mail or via facsimile at this time.

 The Freedom of Information Act (FOIA), Title 5 of the United States Code, section 552, provides that any person has the right to request access to Federal agency records or information.
 All agencies of the United States government are required to disclose records upon receiving a written request for them, except for those records that are protected from disclosure by the nine exemptions and three exclusions of the FOIA.
 This right of access is enforceable in court.

 The Privacy Act (PA), Title 5 of the United States Code, section 552a, establishes safeguards for the protection of records the Government collects and maintains on United States citizens and lawfully admitted permanent residents.

 The Commodity Futures Trading Commission (CFTC) maintains public and non-public records.
 Public records generally include public comments submitted in response to rulemaking activities, various Market Reports, and CFTC opinions and orders.
 See Index of Publicly-Available Information for more information.
 Most of the CFTC’s public records are available through the FOIA Compliance Office at CFTC Headquarters (Conventional and Electronic Reading Rooms).
 A FOIA request is not required to obtain public records.